pietryczko/Car-Rental-Backend/README.md

 Car Rental Website
-This is the BackEnd part of Currency Exchange Application.
-The FrontEnd can be find under link : https://github.com/pietryczko/Car-Rental-Frontend
+This is the Backend part of Car Rental Website.
+The Frontend can be find under link : https://github.com/pietryczko/Car-Rental-Frontend
 This is simplified version of Car Rental Website, simulating renting Cars.

 Getting started